 For purposes of this policy, “Electronic Device” means a privately owned device that is used for audio, video, or text communication or any other type of computer or computer-like instrument.
 Electronic Devices may include but are not limited to:

-Existing and emerging mobile communication systems, and smart technologies (cell phones, smart phones, walkie-talkie, pagers, etc.);
+Existing and emerging mobile communication systems and smart technologies (cell phones, smart phones, walkie-talkie, pagers, etc.);

 Personal Digital Assistants (PDAs) (Palm organizers, pocket PCs, etc.);

-handheld entertainment systems (video games, CD players, compact DVD players, MP3 players, iPods, Walkman devices, etc.) and any other convergent communication technologies that do any number of the previously mentioned functions;
+Handheld entertainment systems (video games, CD players, compact DVD players, MP3 players, iPods, Walkman devices, etc.) and any other convergent communication technologies that do any number of the previously mentioned functions;

-current or emerging wireless handheld technologies or portable information technology systems that can be used for word processing, wireless internet access, image capture/recording, sound recording and information transmitting/receiving storing, etc.
+Current or emerging wireless handheld technologies or portable information technology systems that can be used for word processing, wireless internet access, image capture/recording, sound recording and information transmitting/receiving storing, etc.

 RULES OF USE

-Use of electronic devices during the school day, is prohibited.
+Use of electronic devices during the school day is prohibited.
 They must be completely powered down, turned off, and kept out of sight.

 Students may use electronic devices before 8:00 am and after the final bell of the school day.